 They were established in 2014.
 The first such awards in Scotland, the programme supports the delivery of the new Historic Environment Strategy, Our Place in Time, with its strong emphasis on community participation in heritage.

-The Awards are run by a partnership of Historic Environment Scotland, Scottish Government and Archaeology Scotland.
+The Scottish Heritage Angel Awards are run by a partnership of Scottish Civic Trust, Historic Environment Scotland, Scottish Government and Archaeology Scotland.
 Scottish Civic Trust is the main delivery partner.

 Andrew Lloyd Webber, who founded the Historic England Angel Awards in 2011, said: “I applaud everyone who enters the Angel Awards and showcases their heritage rescues.
 I am particularly pleased that Wales is on board this year so the Angel Awards are running for the first time in all four home nations.
 They shine a light on the special individuals and groups who tackle difficult historic buildings and sites at risk across the UK and inspire others to get involved.
 I am also excited to announce that at the awards ceremony in London this year, we will be presenting a special award to the overall winner from all the Angel Award categories in England, Northern Ireland, Scotland and Wales, so I encourage everyone to come forward and send in their applications.”